 - Olla de Carne – a soup (or stew?) made with cassava, carrots, corn, plantains, and taro root.

 - Patacones – a side dish or snack that consists of deep-fried plantains.

-- Fresh fish and seafood – When in Costa Rica you have the opportunity of eating some quality, fresh seafood, particularly when close to the coasts.
+- Fresh fish and seafood – In Costa Rica, you can eat some quality, fresh seafood, particularly when close to the coasts.

-- Many many Mexican dishes – We really really enjoyed our Azteca Soup, and the guacamoles were usually also pretty decent.
+- Many many typical Mexican dishes – We really, really enjoyed our Aztec Soup, and the guacamoles were usually also pretty decent.

-#29 If you want fast and cheaper food you should keep an eye for the word “Soda”.
+#29 If you want fast and cheaper food, you should keep an eye out for the word “Soda.”
 This is where locals (and some tourists) eat and where you can find the best deals.
 However, even in Sodas, you should expect to pay at very least 5 USD per plate.

-One other thing about Costa Rica is the number of fast food restaurants… They are everywhere, and with so much variety!
-It really impressed us, how can such a small country have so many fast foods… We suppose Costa Rica is becoming more and more Americanized.
+One other thing about Costa Rica is the number of fast-food restaurants… They are everywhere, and with so much variety!
+It impressed us how such a small country can have so many fast foods… We suppose Costa Rica is becoming more and more Americanized.

-#30 When it comes to drinks, there’s one thing that you’ll most surely try: Fresh juice, or Naturales.
-The variety and quality of the naturales in Costa Rica is staggering… You can find them everywhere, in every restaurant and they are always good, and most of the times amazing.
+#30 When it comes to drinks, there’s one thing that you’ll most surely try: Fresh juice or Naturales.
+The variety and quality of the naturales in Costa Rica are staggering… You can find them everywhere, in every restaurant, and they are always good and, most times, amazing.

 #31 Coffee and Chocolate are some of the most famous and best products in Costa Rica.
-They are also part of the history, culture, and heritage of the country.
+They are also part of the country’s history, culture, and heritage.
 You can even do some tours that focus on the processing methods of these crops.